What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • People vibe:

 • Locals: Extremely friendly!
 Foreigners are a real novelty.
 Having a Chai on the street will generate a fifty plus male crowd.
 It is worth remembering this use to be East-Pakistan and is an Islamic country and travelling as an unmarried couple is technically unacceptable.
-Better and easy to say you are married, but you won't have any real problems as an unmarried couple or different sex friends.
+Better and easy to say you are married, but you won't have any real problems as an unmarried couple or with different sex friends.

 • Tourist factor: 2/10